vapor/core/README.md

 ## 💧 Community

-Join the welcoming community of fellow Vapor developers in [our slack](http://vapor.team).
+Join the welcoming community of fellow Vapor developers in [slack](http://vapor.team).

 ## 🔧 Compatibility